 - The Annual Cross State Ride is open to advanced riders and trained horses.
 All horses in camp or on the ride must be able to handle traffic, noise, bridges, water, parades, whip cracking, etc. Do not plan to condition or train your horse on this ride.

 - THE OFFICIAL RIDE RULES OF THE ANNUAL CROSS STATE RIDE WILL BE STRICTLY ENFORCED ON THE RIDE.
 NO REFUNDS WILL BE GIVEN AFTER THE START OF THE RIDE, EVEN IF YOU CANNOT COMPLETE THE RIDE OR IF YOU OR YOUR HORSE IS REMOVED FROM THE RIDE.

 - No whip cracking after dark unless in designated areas.
 Designated areas to be picked daily and will be announced.

-- There will be a Mandatory Riders’ Meeting on Saturday morning at 9:00 AM before ride-out.
+- There will be a Mandatory Riders’ Meeting on Saturday evening at 5:00 PM.

 - Registration is an absolute MUST if you plan to ride on ANY DAY.

 - All persons in camp or on the Cross State Annual Ride must be registered and must sign a Contract for Liability Release and Indemnification.
 This includes all riders, campers, guests, ride staff and entertainers.
 It is the responsibility of the participants to maintain their event identification with them at all times.

 - Any riders or campers under the age of 18 must be accompanied and supervised by their natural parent or legal guardian AT ALL TIMES, in camp or on the Ride.
 The natural parent or legal guardian MUST become a member prior to the start of the Annual Ride and MUST provide a notarized Contract for Release naming the responsible accompanying adult.